 The Water Board operates on a zero based budget.
 During the budgeting process the Water Board's first step is to identify all possible capital, operational and reserve expenditures.
 The next step is to analyze the sources of revenue.
 If the revenues do not cover all the expenditures, then expenditures are analyzed again to determine what, if anything, can be reduced or deleted altogether.
 The major source of our income (water sales/rates) is then analyzed and adjusted to meet all proposed expenditures.
-Before increasing rates for the 2019fiscal year the Water Board built in a 0.25% growth factor for the residential, multi-residential, and commercial customer classes.
-For the 2019 fiscal year, rates were increased by 4% to provide additional revenue to cover budgeted expenditures.
+The Water Board built in a 0.25% annual growth factor for the residential, multi-residential, and commercial customer classes.
+For the 2021 fiscal year, rates were increased by 3.38% to provide additional revenue to cover budgeted expenditures.